lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 TODO: Insert first plot of https://github.com/lorentzenchr/notebooks/blob/master/Blog_GLM_in_sklearn_v0.23.ipynb

 These plots show clearly that the Gamma distribution might be a better fit to the marginal distribution of $Y$ than the Normal distribution.

-Other instances of data, that is not Normal distributed, are counts (discrete) or frequencies (counts per some unit).
-A few examples that come to mind are:
-- number of clicks per second in a Geiger counter
-- number of patients per day in a hospital
-- number of persons per day using their bike
-- number of goals scored per game and player
-- number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!*

 The simplest distribution for those is the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).